5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Pre-generated SSDTs for other CPU models used in the T530 can be found [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/SSDT-PM)
 - You can add modifiers to the terminal command for building SSDT-PM.
 For example, you can drop the low frequency from the default 1200 MHz to 900 MHz in 100 MHz increments, but no lower than that.
 Otherwise the system crashes during boot.
 I suggest you experiment with the modifiers a bit.

-#### ACPI Power Management in macOS Ventura
+#### ACPI Power Management in macOS 13+
 With the release of macOS Monterey, Apple dropped the plugin-type check for handling CPU Power Management.
 Since then, the `X86PlatformPlugin` (Plugin-type 1) is loaded by default – prior to Monterey, plugin-type 0 (ACPI_SMC_PlatformPlugin) was the default.
 For Haswell and newer this is great because you no longer need `SSDT-PLUG` to enable Plugin-Type 1.
 But for Ivy Bridge and older, you now not only need `SSDT-PM` to inject C-States and P-States but also to declare Plugin-Type 0 usage.
 But using ACPI CPU Power Management is still possible.
 For macOS Ventura, it's a different story…

 In macOS Ventura, Apple removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the kext itself rendering `SSDT-PM` generated for 'plugin-type' 0 useless, since it can't address a plugin which doesn't exist any more.
 Instead, the `X86PlaformPlugin` is loaded.
 This results in CPU Power Management not working correctly out of the box (no Turbo states, etc.).

-So when switching to macOS Ventura, injecting additional kexts to re-enable ACPI CPU Power Management (Plugin-Type 0) is necessary.
+So when switching to macOS Ventura or newer, injecting additional kexts to re-enable ACPI CPU Power Management (Plugin-Type 0) is necessary.
 My EFI is already configured to boot macOS Ventura and use ACPI CPU Power Management, so you don't have to worry about it.

 ### Fixing Sleep issues
 If you have issues with sleep, run the following commands in Terminal: